-In today’s digital world, businesses have several options for their communications needs: Hosted PBX vs VoIP.
+When it comes to modern communications systems, businesses have two notable options: Hosted PBX vs VoIP.
 Both are telephone systems that use Internet Protocol (IP) to facilitate communication.
 But what are the differences between these two services, and which one is right for your business?

-Let’s start with a basic understanding of both hosted PBX vs VoIP.
+Let’s start with a basic understanding of hosted PBX vs VoIP.

 What Is a PBX and VoIP System?
 How Do They Work?

-At a basic level, hosted Private Branch Exchange (PBX) is an all-in-one telecom solution which handles voice, video, and data services over the internet.
+At a basic level, hosted Private Branch Exchange (PBX) is an all-in-one telecom solution that handles voice, video, and data services over the Internet.
 It gives businesses access to advanced features such as automated attendants, music on hold, conference calling, and more.
-PBX is expected to grow 13% in market size between 2023 to 2035.
+PBX is expected to grow 16% in market size between 2023 to 2035.

-On the other hand, Voice over Internet Protocol (VoIP) is a service that allows users to make and receive calls using only the internet.
+On the other hand, Voice over Internet Protocol (VoIP) is a service that allows users to make and receive calls using only the Internet.
+This allows businesses to make calls from any device with an internet connection, providing unparalleled flexibility and mobility.
 Around 31% of businesses have adopted VoIP technology, stating they use this tech due to a notable increase in productivity.

 The main difference between Hosted PBX and VoIP technology lies in the infrastructure needed to support them.
 Hosted PBX systems require an on-premises server, while VoIP systems rely entirely on the cloud for communication.